-We all know that there are many reasons, we can find to justify, how important it can be for any of us to have a good, reliable back up?
+We all know that there are many reasons, we can find to justify, how important it can be for any of us to have a good, reliable backup.
 Let’s just say, it’s a wise thing to have a backup of all your files.
 And Windows 10 has made data backups effortless.
-Windows 10 seems to be well equipped with revolutionary cloud storage, back up and also recovery tools.
+Windows 10 seems to be well equipped with revolutionary cloud storage, backup up, and also recovery tools.

-To enable you on how to use the Windows 10 back up.
+To enable you how to use the Windows 10 backup.
 Here are a few guidelines……

 Guide on using File History:

 File history was introduced in Windows 8 and it has reappeared in Windows 10.
-It is one of the easiest feature and it is recommended to back up on Windows 10.
-You can use ‘File History’ to backup your personal data.
+It is one of the easiest features and it is recommended to back up on Windows 10.
+You can use 'File History' to back up your personal data.

 - Now click “More Options” to start back up.
 You can change when your files are backed up, add or exclude a folder, or switch File History to a different drive.

 Guide on using Back up and Restore:

 This was originally available on Windows 7, so do not confuse it with System Restore.
 This is to back up data files from your system library and any file or folder on your hard drive.
 This tool will enable you to restore any Windows 7 backups on your Windows 10 computer.
 You can also use it to back up your Windows 10 PC in the exact same way you would back up a Windows 7 PC.

 - You will find this tool in the Control Panel – just search for “back up” to locate it.